JorySchossau/SWCassessment/post-assessment.md

 * Well-Mixed
 * Mostly Examples

-#### In each of the following scenarios, please select the answer that best applies to the average participant:
+#### In each of the following scenarios, please select the answer that best applies to your concept of the average participant for this bootcamp:
 #### 1. A tab-delimited file has two columns showing the date and the highest temperature on that day.
 The participant is asked to write a program to produce a graph showing the average highest temperature for each month.
 * They could not complete this task.
 * They could complete the task with documentation or search engine help.